Cog-Creators/Red-DiscordBot/docs/host-list.rst

 Self Hosting
 ------------

-| It's possible to self host red with one's own hardware.
+| It's possible to self host Red with one's own hardware.
 A Raspberry Pi 3
   will have enough computing capacity to handle a small to medium sized bot.
   One also has the option of building a computer for this purpose or purchasing a  rack server as any modern hardware should work without issues.
 But keep in